leanprover-community/blog/posts/basic-probabliity-in-lean.md

 ```

 For properties related to conditional distributions and the existence of posterior probability distributions, it is often convenient or necessary to work in a standard Borel space (a measurable space arising as the Borel sets of some Polish topology).
 See the `StandardBorelSpace` typeclass.
-Note that a discrete measurable space is a standard Borel space, so there is no need to worry about that typeclass when doing discrete probability.
+Note that a countable discrete measurable space is a standard Borel space, so there is no need to worry about that typeclass when doing discrete probability.

 # Other probability topics